Two Cuban children remain missing after the devastating earthquakes in Venezuela

 The official toll of the disaster stands at 920 dead and more than 3,360 injured, according to Jorge Rodríguez, president of the Venezuelan National Assembly.

-The true magnitude of the tragedy could be much greater: the UN is handling unofficial figures of up to 50,000 missing across the country, while the International Organization for Migration estimates that 6.76 million people have been affected.
+The actual magnitude of the tragedy could be much greater: the UN is handling unofficial figures of up to 50,000 missing across the country, while the International Organization for Migration estimates that 6.76 million people have been affected.

 Filed under: